-A financial planner will help you reach your goals; even if retirement may seem a lifetime away, the sooner you start planning the more likely you’ll have to achieve financial independence and peace of mind.
+A financial planner will help you reach your goals; even if retirement may seem a lifetime away, the sooner you start planning the more likely it is to achieve financial independence and peace of mind.

 You can find a CERTIFIED FINANCIAL PLANNER® professional or CFP Professional Practice by using FinVizer website.

 Not all financial planners are the same.
 By looking for a financial planner that is a member of the FPSB, you can rest assured that they are highly qualified, experienced and will do the right thing by you.
 Members of the FPSB can be distinguished from other financial planners because they: